Authentication (deprecated)

 For RapidAPI users:

-1. Subscribe to the Domainr API on this page; a credit card is required.
+1. Subscribe to the Domainr API here; a credit card is required.

 2. From the Endpoints page, use the X-RapidAPI-Key value as the ?mashape-key={string} query parameter value in your Domainr API requests.
 Further documentation regarding RapidAPI keys is here.

-Note: To keep your API key secret, you can proxy your Domainr API requests through a server you control.
+Note: To keep your API key secret, you should proxy your Domainr API requests through a server you control.

 Example